 Beware of Non-Organic Raw Honey!

-Apparently, there are no government regulations concerning unpasteurized honey, so know your supplier!
+Apparently, there are no government regulations concerning unpasteurized honey or raw honey, so know your supplier!

 Raw honey that contains pesticides is not very healthy.